Course Outline

 • Windows 10 Security Overview for Government

-• Overview of Device Guard for Government Use
+• Overview of Device Guard for Government

-• Configurable Code Integrity in Government Environments
+• Configurable Code Integrity for Government

-• Planning for Device Guard in Government Operations
+• Planning for Device Guard for Government

-• Device Guard Catalog Files for Government Systems
+• Device Guard Catalog Files for Government

-• Using Device Guard in Government Agencies
+• Using Device Guard for Government

 After completing this module, you will be able to: